Sosotess93/my_minitalk/README.md

 ./client/client [PID_SERVER] [MSG_TO_SEND]

 # History
-First year project at Epitech (European Institute of Technology).
+First year project at Epitech (European Institute of Technology).</br>
 Open subject pdf for more information.